SimoneCnt/thermo/USAGE_EXAMPLES.md

 with the data reported in the paper, while the vibrational ones are incorrect due to the limited number of frequences reported in the main text.

 The input files are inside the `insulin` subdirectory.
-They can be run with:
+Since we want to study the dimerization reaction, it is possible to run at the same time both the monomer and the dimer, and, thanks to the `--stechio`` command line option, the differences for the dimerization reaction are automatically printed.
+The Thermo command line can thus be:

     thermo -A monomer.inp -B dimer.inp --stechio 2:1 > insulin.out

-The reference output is `insulin.out.ref`
+The reference output is `insulin.out.ref`.
+At the moment only reactions between two species can be studied (so only `-A` and `-B` command are available).

 Free Energy Difference between Peptides and Proteins Conformers